Why Most Home Warranties Don't Cover Your Roof

 Which home warranty company offers the best roof coverage?

-American Home Shield is often cited as the most comprehensive option for roof coverage because it covers preexisting conditions and dry rot — features most competitors exclude.
-First American Home Warranty and 2-10 Home Buyers Warranty are also strong options with $1,000 coverage limits at around $8/month.
-Choice Home Warranty offers the lowest monthly cost ($6/month) but has a lower cap of $500 and excludes common roof types like tile and shake.
+American Home Shield is often cited as the most comprehensive option for roof coverage because it covers dry rot and freeze/thaw damage that most competitors exclude.
+First American Home Warranty and 2-10 Home Buyers Warranty are also strong options with $1,000 coverage limits at around $8 per month.
+Choice Home Warranty offers the lowest monthly cost (around $6) but has a lower cap of $500 and excludes several specialty roof types.
+Read our American Home Shield reviews and Select Home Warranty reviews for full comparisons.